+The Helen Krich Chinoy Dissertation Fellowship is intended to assist Ph.D. candidates with the expenses of travel to national and international collections to conduct research projects connected with their dissertations.
 The total award amount of $3000 is typically divided into three equal awards.
-It is intended to assist Ph.D. candidates with the expenses of travel to national and international collections to conduct research projects connected with their dissertations.

 Ph.D. candidates who have begun working on their dissertations.
 The project must be part of the dissertation research.

 - A 500-word description of the proposed project, including specific information about the nature of the project, a research strategy, the current status of the project, and a rationale for the project in terms of its contribution to the discipline;

 - A statement describing how the award will be used (i.e., a research budget and detailed summary of travel costs that will be allayed by the award) and how the research award will help the project;

 - A curriculum vitae, including information on academic training and foreign languages relevant to the area of research;